 You should be able to afford the treatment, fix your property, and take the time to heal without having debt looming over your head.
-Your attorney from Bey & Associates, LLC will do everything possible to alleviate that burden with your product liability claim.
+Your attorney will do everything possible to alleviate that burden with your product liability claim.

 Your lawyer will also take the noneconomic damages into account as well.
 These may not be financial consequences but are still significant impacts the defective product caused.
 Let’s take a look at what you can recover as noneconomic damages.

 Pain and suffering for experiencing injuries because of a faulty product can be included in your compensation.
 If we’re using the same examples as above, a faulty tire that caused an accident could have resulted in a broken bone.
 A fire could have caused burn injuries.
 This pain could have been prevented if negligence hadn’t occurred when making or packaging the product.

 If the injuries are severe and have permanent consequences, you could also be experiencing mental anguish.
 Loss of limb or function and control of a body part will impact you for the rest of your life.
 Your injuries could prevent you from returning to work or other activities you regularly participated in.
 This may fall under the loss of enjoyment of life, another important factor in noneconomic damages.